 This message will cause banks of objects (of one or all types) to be deleted from RAM.
-The 'type' and 'bank' specifications are the same as for the READBANK message.
+The type and bank specifications are the same as for the READBANK message.
 The deletion will take place with no confirmation.
-Specifically, the sender of this message could just as easily delete every RAM object from the K2500 (e.g. 'type' = 0 and 'bank' = 127) as it could delete all effects from bank 7 (e.g. 'type' = 113, 'bank' = 7.)
+Specifically, the sender of this message could just as easily delete every RAM object from the K2600 (for example, type = 0 and bank = 127) as it could delete all studios from bank 7 (for example, type = 113, bank = 7.)